MicrosoftDocs/azure-devops-docs/docs/integrate/rest-api-overview.md

 robots: NOINDEX, NOFOLLOW
 ---

-# VSTS REST API Reference
+# Azure DevOps Services REST API Reference

-Welcome to the VSTS REST API Reference.
+Welcome to the Azure DevOps Services REST API Reference.

 Representational State Transfer (REST) APIs are service endpoints that support sets of HTTP operations (methods), which provide create, retrieve, update, or delete access to the service's resources.
 This article walks you through: